-Acne is a common problem especially for teenagers however can occur in Adult as well.
-Without an effective Acne Treatment, it can greatly affect their confidence and development.
-Active acne may be best treated with Daily Skin Care and Photodynamic Therapy (PDT).
+Acne is a common problem especially for teenagers, however it may occur in Adults as well.
+Without an effective Acne Treatment, it may greatly affect their confidence and development.
+Active acne may best be treated with Daily Skin Care and Photodynamic Therapy (PDT) or chemical peels.

 What Is a Chemical Peel?